 Just giving children worksheets and expecting them to complete them with a minimum of fuss was a learning curve for me.
 Likewise, teaching adults and being stumped with a question that I didn’t know how to answer was a difficult experience.

-My first year teaching English abroad has been a learning curve to say the least.
+My first year of teaching English abroad has been a learning curve, to say the least.
 There were a few times when I considered quitting, but I’m glad I continued.
 So I’m going to share a few things that have helped me improve and become a better teacher this past year!

 8 tips to be a better ESL teacher